Computer-Programming-B/MicrobitThermometer/README.md

 -----------------
 * Your program must use at least two variables to store the maximum and minimum temperatures
 * Your program must display both Celsius and Fahrenheit temperatures
-* Every temperature should be correctly labled as Celsius or Fahrenheit
+* Every temperature displayed on the LED should be correctly labled as Celsius or Fahrenheit

 A technical note on the Degree Symbol °
 -----------------